Key facts: New York

 New York gives you 3 years to file a personal injury lawsuit under N.Y.
 C.P.L.R. § 214.

-See the full New York statute of limitations →This page is informational and does not constitute legal advice.
+New York car accident settlement calculator →This page is informational and does not constitute legal advice.
 Some categories (medical negligence, governmental defendants) follow different rules.
 Confirm the controlling rule with a licensed New York attorney before relying on it.